Timmy-Bergkvist/file-archive/README.md

 # file-archive-project

-**Local deployment**
+**Local setup**

 The following instructions are based on Windows 10 and VS Code editor.
+To run this project you need to install Python

   I.    Clone the repository in Github